lingtalfi/AssetLoader/README.md

 ```js
 bool          isLoaded ( str:name )
 ```
-Return whether or not the item is loaded.
+Return whether or not the item is currently loaded.